As hiring slows, more Americans are job hunting for months: "It's going to take a small miracle"

 "The more I looked, the more I wasn't getting responses.
 If I did have an interview, I only made it the first one or two rounds," said Whitlock, who has a 16-year-old daughter.
 "Things got really real when my unemployment ran out."

+As of August, the number of long-term unemployed people had risen to 1.9 million, according to government data — the highest level since 2021, when the nation was still reeling from the pandemic.

-With the job market faltering in recent months as employers put the brakes on hiring, more workers like Whitlock are being sidelined for months on end, economists told CBS News.
+With the job market faltering in recent months as employers put the brakes on hiring, more workers are being sidelined for months on end, economists told CBS News.

 "We're continuing to see this low-hire, low-fire environment," said Laura Ullrich, Indeed's director of economic research for North America and a former official at the Federal Reserve Bank of Richmond.
 "There aren't really new jobs being opened up for people — there isn't room for new people to come in."